 - The breach resulted in the accident, which caused your injuries and subsequent expenses and impacts on your quality of life.

 Florida law allows eligible accident victims to file a Bradenton taxi accident lawsuit to seek the recovery of both economic and non-economic damages.
 “Damages” describe payments to compensate for harm.
 Economic damages pay for the expenses incurred because of the injury.
 Non-economic damages compensate for impacts that the injury caused to the individual’s quality of life.

 Some examples of the types of impacts and expenses that are commonly seen in damage claims include:

 - Property damage, such as damage that would be sustained by your vehicle if it was involved in an accident with a taxi.

 - Physical pain and suffering.

 Frequently Asked Questions About Bradenton Taxi Accidents

 If a Bradenton taxi accident injured you, you likely have questions.
 Motor vehicle accidents often produce injuries that are not only painful and costly, but can result in further financial stress caused by being too injured to work.
 Listed below are some of the questions our taxi accident clients in Bradenton ask us most often.
-For more information about the legal options in your specific circumstance, contact Dolman Law Group and Sibley Dolman today.
+For more information about the legal options in your specific circumstance, contact Dolman Law Group today.